 Icebreaker Collaboration Effort

-The ICE Pact will enhance industry collaboration among the 3 countries.
-It will coordinate expertise and strengthen the 3 countries’ abilities to design, build and market best-in-class Arctic and polar vessels, including icebreakers.
+The ICE Pact enhances industry collaboration among the three countries.
+It coordinates expertise and strengthens the three countries’ abilities to design, build and market best-in-class arctic and polar vessels, including icebreakers.

 1. enhanced information exchange between Canada, Finland and the United States